top of page

 Wings of the Sun

-An touching story in the Talmud speaks of Honi the Circle maker, and the child-like faith of children,
+A touching story in the Talmud speaks of Honi, the Circle Maker, and the child-like faith of children,

 “When the world was in need of rain the Rabbis would send [Honi the Circle Maker] school children and they would take hold of the hem of his garment and say to him, “Father, Father, give us rain.”
 Thereupon he would plead with the Holy One, Blessed be He, “Master of the Universe, do it for the sake of these who are unable to distinguish between the Father who gives rain and the father who does not.”
 Taanit 23b, Soncino Press Edition